-The southern China, particularly Guangdong region make decent soup, the ancient Chinese believes that soup is sort of like a nutritious supplement with all the nutritional value extracted from the ingredient used into the liquid.
-This laozihao specialize in double boiled soup, very well know to the locals.
-Plenty of luxury car parked by the roadside just to get themselves a delicious soup here.
+Southern China, particularly Guangdong region makes decent soup, the ancient Chinese believes that soup is sort of like a nutritious supplement with all the nutritional value extracted from the ingredient used into the liquid.
+This laozihao specializes in double-boiled soup, very well known to the locals.
+Plenty of luxury cars parked by the roadside just to get themselves a delicious soup here.

 Address : Yue Xiu District, Wen Ming Road, No. 160